Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     **This implies that if you experience problems, the answer might be that you will have to move to 24.03 or at least try if the problems occur there too.
-    The LUMI User Support Team will focus its efforts on making 24.03 available as soon as possible and make it as complete as possible.
+    The LUMI User Support Team will focus its efforts on making the software stack for 24.03 as complete as possible as soon as we can, and a lot of it is already on the system.
 We only support newer versions of software though.**

+    The CCE and ROCm compilers in this programming environment are both based on Clang/LLVM 17 while the AOCC compiler (module `aocc/4.1.0`) is based on Clang/LLVM 16.

 -   The second new programming environment on the system is 23.12.
 This is offered "as is", and problems cannot be excluded, especially with GPU software, as this